An algebraic model for rational torus-equivariant spectra: Overview

 \subsection{Conventions}

-Certain conventions are in force throughout the paper and the series.
+Certain conventions are in force throughout the paper.
 The most important is that {\em everything is rational}: henceforth all spectra and homology theories are rationalized without comment.
 For example, the category of rational $G$-spectra will now be denoted `$\Gspectra$'.
 Whenever possible we work in the derived category; for example, most equivalences are verified at this level.
 We also use the standard conventions that `DG' abbreviates `differential graded' and that `subgroup' means `closed subgroup'.
 We attempt to let inclusion of subgroups follow the alphabet, so that $G \supseteq H \supseteq K \supseteq L$.

+We often have to discuss classifying spaces of quotient groups, such as $G/K$.
+We omit brackets and write $BG/K=B(G/K)$.
+This should cause no confusion because the only natural action of $K$ on $BG$ is the trivial action (so we never have cause to make the construction $(BG)/K$).

 We focus on homological (lower) degrees, with differentials reducing degrees; for clarity, cohomological (upper) degrees are called {\em codegrees} and may be converted to degrees by negation in the usual way.
 Finally, we write $H^*(X)$ for the unreduced cohomology of a space $X$ with rational coefficients.

 We have adopted a number of more specific conventions in our choice of notation, and it may help the reader to be alerted to them.

 \begin{itemize} \item There are several cases where we need to talk about ring $G$-spectra $\widetilde{R}$ and their fixed points $R=(\widetilde{R})^G$.
 The equivariant form is indicated by a tilde on the non-equivariant one.